olibclarke/coot-trimmings/README.md

 # Custom keybindings
 Ordered approximately by interestingness/usefulness.
 YMMV.

+NEW "L": Set contour level of scrollable map in sigma by entering a new value.

 "M": Mutate active residue by entered single letter code (case-insensitive).

 "?": Display only active model; If only active model displayed, cycle display of models.